 Our natural gas and NGL production is primarily sold through marketing companies at current market prices.
-Commodity risk management is done outside of our marketing contracts.
-Natural gas contracts are for one year and are cancellable on 30 days notice.
+Risk management price hedging is done outside of our marketing contracts.
+Natural gas marketing contracts are for one year and are cancellable on 30 days notice.
 None of our natural gas production is sold to aggregators who accumulate production from various producers and market the gas on behalf of the group.
 NGL contracts are typically renegotiated annually and run for one year and are cancellable on 30 days notice.